 Childcare and Eldercare

-- Premium Membership—access the Care@Work web portal to find, book, and pay for caregivers online; find backup care; and explore guides, articles, and tools on child, senior, home, and pet care.
+- Premium Membership—access the Care@Work web portal to find, book, and pay for caregivers online; find backup care; and explore Care@Work’s extensive library of resources for parents and caregivers.

 - Backup Care Services—find last-minute care providers at a reduced cost when normal care arrangements are disrupted.

 Accessing Care@Work benefits starts by creating an account at iu.care.com.
 When you are ready to use your Care@Work benefits, log in to your account or call 855-781-1303 (select option 4).
 Services are available nationally.

 The Care@Work program is available to the following groups:

-- All full-time Academic and Staff employees, and IU Medical and Optometry Residents (enrollment in an IU-sponsored medical plan is not required)
+- Full-time Academic and Staff employees, and IU Medical and Optometry Residents (enrollment in an IU-sponsored medical plan is not required)

 - Graduate Appointees (GAs) enrolled in the IU-sponsored GA medical plan